All Episodes

 No matter how he says it, no matter what he says, get ready.

-This is going to be a speech that needs to be uh chiseled in marble, no matter what he says.
+This is going to be a speech that needs to be chiseled in marble, no matter what he says.

-And then there will be those who listen to the speech and will hear some of the plans that he's got and will say, This is not good.
+And then there will be those who listen to the speech and will hear some of the plans that he's got and will say, this is not good.

 This is not what's best for the country.